osu-crypto/libOTe/README.md

 ## Help

-Contact Peter Rindal rindalp@oregonstate.edu for any assistance on building or running the library.
+Contact Peter Rindal peterrindal@gmail.com for any assistance on building or running the library.

 ## Citing